census-instrumentation/opencensus-website/content/quickstart/erlang/tracing.md

 ### Running the code

-Having already succesfully started Zipkin as in [Zipkin Codelab](/codelabs/zipkin), we can now run our code by
+Having already successfully started Zipkin as in [Zipkin Codelab](/codelabs/zipkin), we can now run our code by

 {{<tabs Erlang Elixir>}}
 {{<highlight erlang>}}